 Stay at Hoanib Skeleton Coast Camp for 3 nights

-Today you will leave your car at Doro Nawas and fly by light aircraft to Hoanib Skeleton Coast camp, a luxurious camp with a unique setting that makes the most of Namibia's infamous Skeleton Coast.
+Today you will leave Serra Cafema and fly back down to Doro Nawas where you will travel by light aircraft to Hoanib Skeleton Coast Camp, a luxurious camp with a unique setting that makes the most of Namibia's infamous Skeleton Coast.
 You will stay here for three nights with all meals, house drinks and activities included (including a scenic flight over the Skeleton Coast).
 This is one of the most remote areas of Kaokoland and you will rarely see anyone else; you can expect the ultimate wilderness experience.
-During your stay in addition to the complimentary Skeleton Coast flight you will be able to partake in game drives which showcase the desert-adapted wildlife including elephants and the last free-roaming black rhino in the world.
+During your stay, in addition to the complimentary Skeleton Coast flight you will be able to partake in game drives which showcase the desert-adapted wildlife including elephants and the last free-roaming black rhino in the world.
 Additionally you can go on nature walks and visit a series of desert oases.

 Stay at Doro Nawas Camp for 1 night